 With experience in the education and non-profit sectors, Joshua has worked within schools across Aotearoa.
 A firm believer in social change, Joshua is passionate about empathy being an important factor in effective teaching.

 An alumna of the Teach First NZ Programme, Ali has had the joy of learning from young people in two of our partner schools, De La Salle College, and Mount Roskill Grammar School and currently supports candidates as the apply for the programme.

-Chas Carroll - Recruitment Advisor
+Chas Carroll - Marketing and Communications Advisor

 Chas works to ensure the best teachers, leaders, and change-makers are both applying and selected to take part in Ako Mātātupu: Teach First NZ's flagship programme.